thiagosantos1/Maltsev_Homomorphism/README.md

     * This is the main class.
 Once you have all graphs, list & pairs loaded, we can use this class and its methods to run our maltsev algorithm.
     * Here is where we do the pre-processing of the graph, reducing the list of each Vertex by doing pair consistency.

-## How to use the code
+# How to use the code
-  There's a makefile in the folder src, which helps the process.
+  There's a Makefile in the folder src, which helps the process.

-  # How to compile, if needed
+  **How to compile, if needed
   inside of the folder src, you can run the command "make" in your terminal

-  # How to run the code
+  **How to run the code
   Considering that Graphs G & H and the list is saved in the folder etc, you can simply run by typing "make run" into your terminal